 You can also request a belated message up to one month after the birthday or wedding anniversary has passed.

-Congratulatory messages can be posted directly to the recipient’s home address or alternatively to care-of address (such as a friend or relative) for surprises.
+Congratulatory messages can be posted directly to the recipient’s home address or alternatively to a care-of address (such as a friend or relative) for surprises.